 Beacon Evangelical Church began as a union of three churches in Handsworth, Birmingham when they pooled their resources to meet the various needs of the local community.
 They have a large focus on youth and children’s activities where all are welcome, regardless of faith.

-The group is using a £2,500 grant to fund a new youth club, Club 3:16, with the aim of providing a safe, educational and fun environment for over 30 young people aged 13-21 in and around the Handsworth, Birmingham area.
+The group used a £2,500 grant to fund a new youth club, Club 3:16, with the aim of providing a safe, educational and fun environment for over 30 young people aged 13-21 in and around the Handsworth, Birmingham area.

-Club 3:16 will become a hub to help young people to make good choices, build on skills, and create positive relationships within the community through various activities including workshops on graffiti art, music, breakdancing, arts, jewellery making, positive relationships (gangs) and education and careers advice.
+Club 3:16 is fast becoming a hub to help young people to make good choices, build on skills, and create positive relationships within the community through various activities including workshops on graffiti art, music, breakdancing, arts, jewellery making, positive relationships (gangs) and education and careers advice.